What Is Gently Cooked Dog Food?

 If you are still on the fence, check out the benefits below:

-- If you are easing your pet into a raw diet, gently cooked foods are a great way to get your pup used to this change.
+- If you are easing your pet into a raw dog food diet, gently cooked foods are a great way to get your pup used to this change.

 - Foods prepared in this manner do not destroy healthy proteins or vitamins from prolonged or extreme heat and hence, are easier to break down and digest.
 As a dog’s digestive tract is much shorter than a human’s, it is important that the nutrients in their food are easy to digest so that they are absorbed before completely passing through the intestinal tract.